Food

 - Growing Resilience Films

-SoCal Food Systems Dashboard
+SoCal Food Systems

 Once upon a time, Southern California was a major agricultural producer.
 In fact, Los Angeles County used to be the top agricultural county by sales in the country.
-Today, Southern Californians, like most people, is dependent on food supplies from around the world.
+Today, Southern Californians, like most people, are dependent on food supplies from around the world.
 Most agricultural production in Southern California takes place in the isolated stretch of Imperial County from the Salton Sea to the Mexican border, southwestern Ventura County, and pockets throughout Riverside and San Diego counties.

 Mapping our Foodscape